matrix-org/matrix-spec/content/client-server-api/modules/recent_emoji.md

 its end.
 A RECOMMENDED maximum length is 100 emoji.

-To enable future extension, clients MUST tolerate and preserve array elements within `recent_emoji` that they don't understand or support.
-This means ignoring the entries when deciding what to display to the user while retaining them when modifying the array (unless the modification is for truncation).
+To enable future extension, clients MUST tolerate and preserve array elements within `recent_emoji` regardless of whether they understand or support the contained `emoji` value.
+This means ignoring entries with unrecognised values of `emoji` when deciding what to display to the user while retaining them when modifying the array (unless the modification is for truncation).

+To prevent undefined behavior, clients SHOULD remove array elements that don't conform to the event schema such as elements with negative counters.